 - Slit the sausage skin, peel off and discard.
 Break the sausage meat into small clumps.

-- Add the chopped onion and cook gently over medium heat with occasional stirring until the onion bits soften slightly.
+- Add the chopped onion.
+Cook, stirring occasionally, until the onion bits are soft and translucent.

-- Pour in the cream.
-Stir.
-When the mixture starts to simmer, turn off the heat and stir in the parsley.
-Taste and add more salt if needed.
+- Pour in the cream and stir well.
+When the soup starts to simmer, turn off the heat.
+Sprinkle in the parsley and stir.
+Taste the soup one last time and adjust the seasonings, if needed.

-- Serve the soup hot with buttered bread.
+- Serve the creamed sausage, potato and cabbage soup a la zuppa Toscana with buttered bread.